 The root CSEBase has four direct child resources directly relevant to the semantic annotation and discovery use case, which are the tempsensorae1, tempsensorae2, tempsensorae3 and tempsensorae4 resources, representing ADN-AE1, ADN-AE2, ADN-AE3, and ADN-AE4, respectively.
 Each AE will have a container named temperature where the content instances (CI1 to CIN) are stored, and a semantic descriptor named SD1.
 As the substructure of each AE resource is exactly the same, only the substructure of tempsensorae1 is shown.

-Figure 10.3.2-1: IN-CSE resource structure.
+Figure 10.3.2-1: IN-CSE resource structure

 10.4 Role of Entities